kljr/SpringboardVM/README.md

 >  Managing sites

-* `upcc` - copy your springboard directories into a new springboard download, and replace the original directory.
+* `upcc` - copy your springboard directories into a new springboard download, and replace the original docroot.
 * `upccin` -  copy new drupal core and contrib into your existing springboard install.
-* `make-sb` - create a new site and database after defining a new virtual host entry.
+* `make-sb` - create a new Springboard installation after defining a new virtual host entry.
+* `appro` - provision virtual hosts for new installations, create the site database, and create drush aliases.

 > Testing